logzio/logz-docs/_source/user-guide/archive-and-restore/restore-archived-logs.md

 2. Explore the restored account in Kibana

     Open the email that says your restored account is ready for you and click **View in Kibana**.
-    This link takes you to Kibana in your main account, but a view that shows only the data from the restored account account.
+    This link takes you to Kibana in your main account, but a view that shows only the data from the restored account.

     <div class="info-box tip">